-Peninsula located in the south of the mainland of Greece with about 21.000 km² (neo-Greek Morea); the name means "Island of Pelops" after a mythological figure.
-It is completely separated from the mainland by the narrow Corinthian channel, which was artificially created in 1893 and is over six kilometres long.
-Here are the strongholds of ancient culture such as Epidaurus, Mistra, Mycenae, Olympia (the venue of the Olympic Games of the ancient world) and Sparta.
-A flourishing wine culture already existed here in ancient times.
-On the south-western tip is the port city of Monemvasia, which was a famous transshipment point for sweet dessert wines in the Middle Ages and from which the name Malvasia, used for many grape varieties or wines, is derived.
-In 2010, Monemvasia-Malvasia was created as the fourth POP appellation, thus reviving the historic sweet wine.
+A peninsula of around 21,000 km² (neo-Greek Morea) in the south of mainland Greece; the name means "Island of Pelops" after a mythological figure.
+It is completely separated from the mainland by the narrow Corinth Canal, which was artificially constructed in 1893 and is over six kilometres long.
+Here are the strongholds of ancient culture such as Epidaurus, Mistra, Mycenae, Olympia (the venue of the Olympic Games of antiquity) and Sparta.
+A flourishing wine culture existed here even in ancient times.
+On the south-western tip is the port town of Monemvasia, which was a famous transhipment point for sweet dessert wines in the Middle Ages and from which the name Malvasia, used for many grape varieties or wines, is derived.
+In 2010, Monemvasia-Malvasia was created as the fourth POP appellation, reviving the historic sweet wine.